 School of the Ozarks will provide financial aid for families who need assistance.
-In order to be considered, the parents must completely fill out the financial worksheet at the time of application.
+At the time of interview, parents should indicate if they wish to be considered for financial assistance.
+In order to be considered, the parents must completely fill out the financial worksheet.
 These items will be reviewed by the Financial Aid Office of College of the Ozarks, and results will be reported to the Dean of the Lab School.
 Families’ personal financial information is only seen by the Financial Aid Office.

 Please mail all financial documents directly to the following address:

 P.O.
 Box 17

 Student Account Refund Policy: Withdrawal occurs when a student officially discontinues enrollment in classes and activities of the School.
 Students who officially withdraw before classes begin will receive a 100% refund of all fees except the $275 deposit.
 Students who officially withdraw after classes begin will receive a pro-rated refund based on the date of withdrawal, up to 60% of each semester.

 Students with an account balance at the end of the school year will be required to have the balance paid before allowed to progress to the next school year.
 Accounts of graduating seniors must show a zero balance before they are allowed to participate in graduation.